shadrahman10/support/harden-existing-cluster.md

-# How to Harden a existing cluster to CIS2/FIPS/STIG Levels
+# Hardening an existing cluster to CIS2/FIPS/STIG Levels

 You may use these instructions to harden an existing cluster that was created with eksctl.